nitzanwilnai/Simple-2d-Unity-Shaders/README.md

 # Simple, 2d, Unity shaders

+A few simple, 2d unity shaders.
+A tint shader, resize shader, outline shader, and dual texture tint shader.
+Plus support for using textures from a texture atlas (messes with the UVs).

 * **Tint Shader** - A shader that let's you change the colors of the red, green and blue channels in a texture.